antususan/Excel-Project--1/README.md

 >Start the data analysis framework

 >**#Step- 1 ASK**

 >The first part is mainly to define the problem domain by asking related stakeholders on the file.

 >Question : Does variable in the sheet have a connection that leads to bike purchasing ?

 >**#Step -2 PREPARE**

->Prepare mainly for organize, identify and understand given data.
+>This step mainly for organize, identify and understand given data.
 >1.
 It is a third party data
 >2.
 It contains qualitative(nominal data) and quantitative(discrete data)
 >3.
 This is a Long data type - data in which each row is a one-time point per subject, so each subject will have data in multiple rows.

 >**#Step -3 Process**

->In this step mainly clean the data and define what kind of error the data contains
->After define the types of data issues, then begin with data cleaning.
+>This step mainly clean the data and define what kind of error the data contains.After define the types of data issues, then begin with data cleaning.

 >1.
 Make a copy from the original sheet
 >2.
 Removed Duplicate data